stimkites/clickhouse-dockerized/README.md

 ## Usage

-For configuring connection to ClickHouse use config.php.

-> NOTE
+Allows automatic initialization for the user and database under docker container where clickhouse server is launched.

-This app by default is using clickhouse database connection in docker.
-See `/config` for configuration and use `/run.sh` to launch local clickhouse database server and establish connection to it.
+See `/config` for configuration and use `/run.sh` to launch it.

 ## Version info
 - 1.0